Frederic and the ladybird

 She looked all around her and saw a huge oak tree on her left.
 The tree was really gigantic.
 It was incredibly wide.
 She had seen it before.
 She went over to it and walked around the trunk, trying to find a crack, but she didn't see one.

-Hollow oak trees do exist, Isabel knew that.
+Hollow oak trees do exist, Isabelle knew that.
 But this one didn't look as if it had ever been struck by lightning.
 It had two or three low branches.
-Isabel climbed up.
+Isabelle climbed up.
 She was good at climbing trees, but she didn't dare to climb very high.

 Still no crack to be found.
 She was very careful while she climbed, looking where she put her hands and feet: she didn't want to touch any spiders.
 But she didn't see any.